colinHuang314/AlphaZero-Style-Go-Bot/README.md

 This project includes:
 - An AlphaZero-style self-play training loop
-- A model for 9x9 and 5x5 that I have trained for about 2 weeks of training time each
+- A model for 9x9 and 5x5 that I have trained for ~2 weeks of training time each with the training loop
 - An interactive UI that displays live MCTS search statistics and neural network priors of saved models

 I started this project because of my interest in Go and my interest in game-playing AIs.
 I hope to develop more insight as to why the strength of the bots I trained plateaued.
 Although the bots didn't get to the strength I wanted, the training loop still worked, and the interactive UI looks so cool!